Cjiangbpcs/gazenet_mxJiang/README.md

 Finally, its scalability and stability attract many retail companies to select MXNET/GLUON platform for their product deployment.

+# How gaznet work?

-This gazenet algorithm takes in 3-channel (RGB) images and outputs three unit vectors of a person's gazing direction, that is, yaw, roll, and pitch, as illustrated below.
+This gazenet algorithm takes in 3-channel (RGB) images and outputs three unit vectors of a person's gazing direction, that is, yaw, roll, and pitch.
 The bounding box of that person’s face is provided by a face detector we modified and trained based on the paper of Najibi et al., 2017.
 Given the bounding box of a face, gazenet can detect that person’s gazing directions even when that person is looking sideways and when the video or images are in